OpenTechSchool-Brussels/data-visualisation-with-processing/Here-and-there.markdown

     }

   }

-}
 ```

 Here you go, basic map visualization.
-You have already a lot of possibilities for visualization, from past section and this one, don't hesitate to take a little time to explore them.
-While our visualization are pretty basic, you can push them forward quite easily.
+While our visualizations are pretty basic, you can push them forward quite easily.
+You might want to study the comic book rout [data set](https://bruxellesdata.opendatasoft.com/explore/dataset/comic-book-route/?tab=metas&location=17,50.84773,4.31135).
+Many façade are painted with comic books figure in Brussels.
+Why not find the shortest path with most?
+Why not generating routes over random positions?
+Not only can you display a set of data, but you can also filter it to only select the one you want an make an emphasis on it.